 Sherry Lewis serves as Finance Manager for Access To Independence.
 In this role, Sherry oversees all aspects of the Agency’s budgeting and bookkeeping needs and provides assistance in the areas of human resources and grant writing.
 Sherry brings many years of experience and expertise in business management that continue to help Access To Independence grow and work towards its mission.

 Tina Carden serves as Director of Community Impact for Access To Independence.
 Tina oversees all aspects of the Agency's outreach, fundraising, & marketing efforts and assists with data tracking & reporting.
 Tina also provides public education and outreach services to people with disabilities and their families, community organizations, businesses, and government entities.

-Susan Lewis serves as Independent Living Coordinator for Access to Independence.Sue provides independent living skills training and peer counseling to consumers one-on-one and in class settings.
-Sue is a Certified Benefits Counselor and manages the agency’s work relating to nursing facility transitions and diversions.
-Sue also provides operations support for the management of consumer data.
+Michael Eastman serves as Independent Living Coordinator for Access to Independence.
+Michael provides peer counseling to ATI's consumers one-on-one and in class settings.
+Michael is soon to be a Certified Benefits Counselor and provides advanced operations support for the management of consumer data.

 Rick Hinkle serves as Administrative Assistant for Access To Independence.
 Rick provides advanced administrative and program support for the Agency’s various programs.
 Rick provides primary oversight of reception protocols and coordinates the Agency’s consumer computer lab, community room, and video & book resource loan closet.
 Rick also provides primary support for the Agency's newsletter production process and fundraising efforts.